-In some cases, it may not be feasible or practicable to rezone a portion of property to an F-zone designation.
-SEMSWA and the City may determine that the property shall not be required to be rezoned, but instead shall be placed within an easement, with uses and restrictions subject to the F zone.
+In some cases, it may not be feasible nor practicable to rezone a portion of property to an F-zone designation.
+The County may determine that the property shall not be required to be rezoned, but instead shall be placed within an easement, with uses and restrictions subject to the F zone.